XenGenie/i-wish-old/README.md

 > SDX Dual-License
 > ===
-> The SDX-Kit a.k.a.
-Cloud-Strife is Licensed under the Artistic License 2.0.
->
-> There is a $197 fee Per Domain for our Commercial License.
+> Licensed under the Artistic License 2.0; There is a $197 fee Per Domain for Commercial Use License.